robert/robert.github.com/_posts/2015-08-06-migrating-millions-of-database-records-at-stripe.md

 <img src="/images/WriteLast.jpg" />

-If we could temporarily take down our entire system for a while, and if we were programming robots who never made anything remotely close to a mistake, we would simply turn off our servers, tell all of our merchants not to sell anything for a while, move all the data from the Merchant and AccountApplication tables to the LegalEntity table, convert all of our code to read and write to this new table, turn our servers on again, and give the all clear that the internet can start selling things again.
+If we could temporarily take down our entire system for a while, and if we were programming robots who never made anything remotely close to a mistake, we would simply turn off our servers, tell all of our merchants not to sell anything for a while, move all the data from the Merchant and AccountApplication tables to the LegalEntity table, convert all of our code to read and write to this new table, turn our servers on again, and give the all clear that the internet can start trading again.
 But:

 1. We obviously cannot take down our system at all.
 This means that during the time we are migrating all of this data, we are going to have bajillions of pesky users wanting to read and write new information.
 If we're not careful then we could easily end up reading old data and failing to write new data.
 This would be Really Really Bad.